icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ---
 ### AI in Planning Tools and Platforms
-Software, tools, and platforms that employ models that draw inferences from data or generate data that have specific utility for urban planning applications.
+Software, tools, and platforms that employ models that draw inferences from data, generate data, or leverage large language models (LLMs) that have specific utility for urban planning applications.
 The American Planning Association's Technology Division authored an [open letter](https://apa-technology-division.github.io/2023-ai-ethics-letter) identifying the need for ethical use of these tools.

 - [ChatGPT](https://chat.openai.com/) - An advanced language model designed to generate human-like text responses and engage in conversational interactions.
 Additional Information: [Act Like a Planner](https://apa-technology-division.github.io/like-a-planner).
 - [Anthropic](https://www.anthropic.com/) - Provides access to a class of advanced large language models called Claude designed to provide human-like text responses and engage in conversational interactions.